Sotiris Alexandropoulos: Panathinaikos

-On 21 May 2022, Alexandropoulos won the Greek Cup with Panathinaikos against PAOK.
-That was his first trophy at his senior career.
+On 21 May 2022, Alexandropoulos won the Greek Cup with Panathinaikos against PAOK, his first trophy in his senior career.

 Sporting CP

 On 29 August 2022, Alexandropoulos signed a five-year contract with Portuguese club Sporting CP for a fee of €4.5 million, with Panathinaikos also receiving 30% of a future transfer.
 On 2 September, he made his debut for the club, replacing Manuel Ugarte in the 89th minute in a 2–0 away win against Estoril in the Primeira Liga.

+Loan to Olympiacos

+On 3 August 2023, Olympiacos announced the acquisition of Alexandropoulos.
+The 21-year-old midfielder signed on an initial one-year loan with a purchase option for the following summer, amounting to €4 million.

+Loan to Standard Liège

+On 30 July 2024, Standard Liège announced the acquisition of Alexandropoulos.
+The 22-year-old midfielder signed on an initial one-year loan with a purchase option for the following summer, amounting to €3 million.

+Loan to Fortuna Düsseldorf

+On 2 July 2025, Alexandropoulos joined Fortuna Düsseldorf in German 2.
+Bundesliga on loan with an option to buy.

 International career

 On 24 March 2021, Alexandropoulos was called up to the Greek senior team by coach John van 't Schip for the forthcoming World Cup 2022 qualifiers against Spain and Georgia.
 On 28 March 2021, he made his debut with the national team as a substitute in a friendly match against Honduras.
+Alexandropoulos also represented the country at all youth levels from under-16 onwards.